The 2050 Calculator approach is being adapted and developed further by teams outside of the UK

 2050 Calculator Overview

-To support the UK 2050 Pathways Analysis DECC developed a 2050 Energy and Emissions Calculator model.
+To support the UK 2050 Pathways Analysis DECC (now BEIS) developed a 2050 Energy and Emissions Calculator model.
 The Calculator is a tool that helps strengthen the level of debate on energy issues in the UK.
-DECC is now supporting teams around the world to develop their own calculators to explore their options to reduce greenhouse gas emissions and help tackle climate change.
+BEIS is now supporting teams around the world to develop their own calculators to explore their options to reduce greenhouse gas emissions and help tackle climate change.
 DECC and the Foreign and Commonwealth Office’s Climate Change Attaché Network won the 2013 Civil Service Award for Analysis and Use of Evidence for this international work.

 What is the 2050 Calculator?